This topic describes how to customize the functionality of Power Core using ON-AIR Designer.

 3. Select Save to save the file.

-To do this, you must have a valid network connection to the device and any changes to the project must be saved (as described above).
+To perform the transfer, you must have a valid network connection to the device:

 If you edit the IP Address field in the 'Project' window, then the file must be saved, closed and re-opened.